progressivis/progressivis/README.md

 run in short batches, each batch being only allowed to run for a specific quantum of time - typically 1 second - producing a usable result in the end, and yielding control to the next module.
-To perform the whole computation, ProxiVis loops over the modules as many times as necessary to converge to a result that the analyst consider satisfactory.
+To perform the whole computation, ProgressiVis loops over the modules as many times as necessary to converge to a result that the analyst considers satisfactory.

 ProgressiVis relies on well known Python libraries, such as